aiven/aiven-docs/docs/products/flink/howto/manage-credentials-jars.md

 Effectively managing credentials is critical to securing and ensuring compliant access to these services.

-Aiven for Apache Flink® provides a secure way to manage credentials for both internal and external integrations using the `AVN_CREDENTIALS_DIR` environment variable.
-Centralizing credentials in this directory ensures secure and policy-compliant access to sensitive information by JAR applications.
+Aiven for Apache Flink® securely manages credentials for your JAR applications using the `AVN_CREDENTIALS_DIR` environment variable.
+This centralizes credentials for internal and external integrations, ensuring policy-compliant and secure access to sensitive information.

 ## Prerequisitesg